Bike Voucher Program

 Those who accept a voucher must return any current parking permits to Transportation Services and sign a two-year car-free commitment, making them ineligible to purchase a new motor vehicle permit for two full calendar years.
 If you cannot make this long-term commitment and think you may want a motor vehicle parking permit due to changes in circumstances (weather, job or home location, medical issues, etc.), this program is not for you.
 Emergency appeals will be reviewed on an individual basis and will require full repayment of the portion of the voucher used by recipient.

 - Participants must sign a car-free commitment that will prevent them from purchasing a vehicle parking permit for two years.
-Participants may still purchase a limited number of scratch-off permits for occasions they must bring a motor vehicle to campus, as outlined above.
+Participants may still purchase a limited number of single-day permits for occasions they must bring a motor vehicle to campus, as outlined above.

 - Vouchers are awarded with the goal of removing motor vehicles from campus.
 To that end, priority will be given to students and employees who have had a vehicle parking permit for the past fiscal year (July 1 - June 30), but those new to the university will also be given consideration.